Beneficial-AI-Foundation/formal-containment/comms/odyssey/main.typ

 #format-samples-table

-on #filter-model-pins(("snt4", "gpt41", "ops4")).
+on #filter-model-pins(("snt4", "gpt41", "ops4", "o3")).
 For each run the #imp programmer and the prover are the same model (though in principle they need not be).

 == Architecture

+We use a simple loop scaffold.
+The robot in @fig:box-picture is effectively one short loop that writes #imp code (almost never using more than one try) and another longer loop that writes Lean proofs.

 == Results

 #display_experiment_results

-The *verification burden* $k$ says that if it cost $x$ tokens to complete the program, then it cost $k x$ tokens to prove it correct.
+The *verification burden* $k$ says that if it costs $x$ tokens to complete the program, then it costs $k x$ tokens to prove it correct.
+In the table, the empty hourglass ⌛ denotes divergence after running out of proof loop budget (hitting max iterations).
+This is hardly evidence that the program is incorrect, because our proof performance is so poor.

 = Related Work <sec:related>